-The Buyer selects a property with its real estate agent, and Buyer and Seller agree verbal on a price through their agents.
+The Buyer selects a property with its real estate agent, and Buyer and Seller agree verbally on a price through their agents.
 The Buyer selects his “Escribano” and the buyer Escribano contacts the Escribano of the Seller.
-The Escribano which is a mix of notary and lawyer drafts a “Boleto de Reserva” based on the verbal agreement of Buyer and Seller to secure the purchase terms.
+The Escribano which is a mix of notary and lawyer drafts a “Boleto de Reserva” based on the verbal agreement of the Buyer and Seller to secure the purchase terms.
 At that time, the Buyer has to deposit 10% of the sales price with its Escribano, and this deposit stays in the trust account “Escrow.”
-A fine of usually 10% of the purchase price is set in case either party breaches the purchase contract called the “Escritura de Compraventa.”
+A fine of usually 10% of the purchase price is set in case either party breaches the purchase contract, called the “Escritura de Compraventa.”
 The Seller, for his part, hands over all the documents related to the property, including the title deed, which rules out any possibility of selling the property in question to a third party.
-Then it takes about 30-45 days to study the title, chain of history, and tax situation.
+Then it takes about 30–45 days to study the title, chain of history, and tax situation.
 A “Closing Date” is set for the balance to be paid, signing the final documents, transfer of the property, and public registration.

 How much negotiation room is there at the indicated prices?

 Due to the absence of a general MLS system showing the history and per m2 price of a property, it is much more difficult to come up with easy comparables like in the USA.
-Therefore it is even more important for you to work with a full-time real estate professional who knows the inventory, market values, and comparables.
-Properties are usually sold as is or seen and we advice – even if the profession of a “home inspector” doesn’t exist like in the USA – to send a reputable contractor out to inspect before drafting the written offer through a notary.
+Therefore, it is even more important for you to work with a full-time real estate professional who knows the inventory, market values, and comparables.
+Properties are usually sold as is or seen and we advise – even if the profession of a “home inspector” doesn’t exist like in the USA – to send a reputable contractor out to inspect before drafting the written offer through a notary.

-The prices are not always as negotiable as back home, and it depends on each property and sellers situation.
+The prices are not always as negotiable as back home, and it depends on each property and seller’s situation.
 You have to be cautious and professional about it in order not to offend the Seller.
 If the Seller has the feeling that the Buyer does not take his offer seriously, he might reject any further negotiations.
-Here it is customary to conduct price negotiations only when there is a real intention to get to an agreement, and you are well-advised to let your professional Realtor do that work for you.
+Here, it is customary to conduct price negotiations only when there is a real intention to get to an agreement, and you are well-advised to let your professional Realtor do that work for you.